• Skip to primary navigation

 Season the salmon with salt and black pepper, divide the mayo-garlic mixture evenly over each piece of salmon, and spread it out to cover the top of the fish.

-Bake in the preheated oven for 12-15 minutes or until the fish is cooked through.
+Bake salmon in the preheated oven for 12-15 minutes or until the fish is cooked through.
 Take it out of the oven and serve.
 Enjoy!

 the process of making furikake salmon.